My Book Isn’t Selling On Amazon – 10 Actions You Can Take

 Publishing a book is easy

 Because it is so simple, it is easy to forget that a book certainly won’t sell itself.
-You need to have a good marketing plan before you publish to make sure your book has a good platform before it goes on sale.
+You need to have a marketing plan before you publish to make sure your book has a good platform before it goes on sale.

 But for many new self-publishing authors who rush to get their book on sale without a plan, it often leads to very few book sales.